digicert/dossier/README.md

 3. Read in the supplied input files and extract certificates.
 4. For each certificate, fetch CRL-based revocation status by determining the issuer of the certificate and downloading the relevant CRL(s) using the CRL URI(s) disclosed in CCADB.
 5. Using the incident discovery date/time, revocation window, and revocation status, determine the revocation status (expired, timely revoked, delayed revocation, valid but planned to be revoked).
-6. Output statistics as a series of WARNING-level log messages, which provide comprehensive information about the certificates processed.
+6. Output statistics as a series of INFO-level log messages, which provide comprehensive information about the certificates processed.
 7. Generate a report in CSV format or a crt.sh link list, depending on the number of certificates processed and the value of the `--full-report-threshold` option.

 ## Some Notes on the Full Report Format